It’s that time of year where power companies consider increasing the price of power to their customers.

 Vector, the lines company that serves much of Auckland, is raising the average distribution component of its prices by 0.8 per cent.
-Wellington and Christchurchs distributors are yet to reveal their plans.
+Wellington and Christchurch distributors are yet to reveal their plans.

 Luke Blincoe, chief executive of Electric Kiwi, said his firm would not pass on any increases in lines company charges.
 He said the increases this year were small, and the company would look at how to better leverage data and technology to absorb the cost.

 Continue reading the article in the link below